Cultural conflicts in the workplace

 Around sunset, we arrived at a boutique hotel in the mountains.
 The participants thought they were going to sit down and enjoy a meal.
 They were not.
 After we divided them into 3 random groups of 8 the head chef came and picked them up and took them to the kitchen.
 There they were presented with all the ingredients they would need to prepare that evening’s meal.
 Starter, Main course and Dessert.

 A representative from each group had a meeting where they decided on who should do what.
 It went much faster than we anticipated.

 They were all handed out the menu and the recipes.
 They started to plan as they couldn’t all be in the kitchen at the same time.
 Over time they became very talkative.
 Around 23:30 the dinner was ready.

-It tasted awfully – most of it, but they had a great time focusing on something that they all had a passion or at least an interest for.
+It tasted awful – most of it, but they had a great time focusing on something that they all had a passion or at least an interest for.
 The transition was almost magical.
 The conflicts they had in the office seemed vanished.
-The original issues popped up once in a while during the preparation, during the dinner and during the night.
+The original issues popped up once in a while during the preparation, during dinner and during the night.
 But the response was different.
 “We figure it out when we come back”, “Oh I never knew you saw it that way” and “I am sorry if I hurt you” were some of the phrases we heard over and over again when they brought up the work-related issues.

 What can we learn?

 Always focus on the commonalities, and do it so powerful that the people in the conflict – at least for some time – forget what they were fighting about.
 When they come back to reality the perspective is totally changed.